 The Indians of Los Angeles County: Hugo Reid's letters of 1852,

-writing about the Tongva ("people of the earth") or Kizh people
+the Tongva ("people of the earth", aka Kizh or Gabrieleno)

 What lies beneath Wintersburg?
 More than the eye can see and much that has been lost.

 It was December, 1930.
 Workers on Wintersburg's old Buck Ranch--then being referred to as the Callens Ranch--found over a dozen skeletons and several large stone bowls.
 The Orange County Sheriff was called and sent deputies to inspect the site the next day.
 Their conclusion: it was a Native American burial ground.
 Someone contacted local collector Frederick R. Aldrich and later, collector Herman Strandt, who is reported as supervising the remainder of the "dig".

 ABOVE: The Santa Ana Register first reported the find as a front page headline in its Sunday, December 28, 1930 edition.
 The next day, hundreds descended upon the site.
 (Image, Santa Ana Register, December 28, 1930)